Abortion (Termination Of Pregnancy)

 In the United States, abortion is used most often to end an unplanned pregnancy.
 Unplanned pregnancies happen when birth control is not used, is used incorrectly or fails to prevent a pregnancy.
 Abortion is also used to end a pregnancy when tests reveal that the fetus is abnormal.
 Therapeutic abortion refers to an abortion recommended when the mother's health is at risk.

-Roughly one-half of all abortions are done during the first 8 weeks of pregnancy and about 88% during the first 12 weeks of pregnancy.
+The majority of abortions are performed during the first 12 weeks of pregnancy.

 How It's Done